listenzcc/webWorkShop/README.md

 The current state is crude,

-- The folder is some folder in the disk, whose full path is saved in environ variable of **sync**.
+- The folder is some folder on the disk, whose full path is saved in environ variable named as **sync**.
 - The transform is performed by archiving and saving in cloud space of QQ **manually**.

 ### Mapping

 The choropleth maps part is not done yet.

+## Draft Space

+The projects in the work shop need some coding draft to test something.
+And I would like to track them down.
+As a result, the space is to practice the notebook work, accordingly, the jupyter notebook will be used.

+To avoid the notebook files overflow the language statistics in github, since the files are always of too-large size.
+I have marked the folder as **linguist-vendored** in the **.gitattributes** file.

 ## Flowers Plot